Srikrishna2506/Hotel-Management-System-by-SQL/README.md

 # Hotel Management System SQL
-### Developed a Hotel Management System using SQL to efficiently manage hotel operations such as room booking, customer details, billing, and staff records.
+🔹Developed a Hotel Management System using SQL to efficiently manage hotel operations such as room booking, customer details, billing, and staff records.
   The project involves designing a relational database, writing optimized SQL queries, and implementing CRUD operations to streamline hotel management.

 🔹 Key Features:

    -  Database design for rooms, customers, bookings, and payments
    -  SQL queries for inserting, updating, deleting, and retrieving data
    -  Joins and subqueries for efficient data retrieval
    -  Tored procedures and triggers for automation
    -  Normalization techniques to reduce redundancy and improve performance
    -  Adding a new hotel branch.
    -  Adding a new guest.
    -  Adding a new room
    -  Booking a Room.
    -  Tracking a room reservation (Available/Booked)
    -  Cancelling a room reservation
    -  Creating an event.
    -  Booking and Recommending hotel's events.

 🔹 Tech Stack: SQL, OracleSQL/PLSQL